 The Jones diamond was later exhibited at the Smithsonian, where Donnelly saw it, observing that its hardness was "such that a corner of the crystal readily scratches sapphire and a crystal face of carborundum.

-The bluish-white 34.48-carat diamond measures five-eighths of an inch across and 12 diamond-shaped faces.
+The bluish-white 34.48-carat diamond measures five-eighths of an inch across and has 12 diamond-shaped faces.

 From 1944 to 1968, it was on display at the Smithsonian, after which it was returned to West Virginia and was exhibited intermittently at the State Fair of West Virginia.

-The Jones family owned the diamond until the early 1980s, when it was auctioned through Sotheby’s of New York.
-According to a recent uncited account at Wikipedia, the gem was sold to an agent representing a lawyer in an undisclosed east Asian country.
+The Jones family owned the diamond until the early 1980s when it was auctioned through Sotheby’s of New York.
+According to a recent uncited account on Wikipedia, the gem was sold to an agent representing a lawyer in an undisclosed East Asian country.

-As to how the gem could be found in southern West Virginia, far from any diamond-bearing rocks, several theories have been propounded, but perhaps none will ever be proven.
+Several theories have been propounded about how the gem could be found in southern West Virginia, far from any diamond-bearing rocks, but perhaps none will ever be proven.

-Donnelly seemed convinced that the diamond was transported by a bird.
-Holden speculated that it was washed there from a distant upstream source over millions of years.
+Donnelly seemed convinced that a bird had transported the diamond.
+Holden speculated it was washed there from a distant upstream source over millions of years.

 Geologic mystery in Monroe County visible only from the air

 Unbeknownst to many residents of the Greenbrier Valley in southern West Virginia, a six-mile crack in the surface earth has been hiding beneath their feet.
 Visible only from the air, the “Monitor Lineament” is one of the strangest landforms in this scenic landscape of bluegrass pastures, vanishing brooks, and healing springs.
 Read the full story here.